mossmanpete/ParadigmCore/docs/websocket-api.md

 ---

 # OrderStream WebSocket API

-The most fundamental piece of the OrderStream network is the event-based order book.
+The most fundamental piece of the OrderStream network is the event-based "order book".
 The primary way to subscribe to this event stream is via a node's WebSocket endpoint:
 ```
 ws://localhost:4242/
 ```